+Contribute to the conservation and sustainability of northern resources and communities.

+The Northern Environmental and Conservation Sciences (ENCS) program integrates natural and social sciences to investigate the unique ecosystem and cultural issues of the North.

 In collaboration with the University of Alberta (U of A), Yukon College (YC) offers years three and four of a Bachelor of Science (B.Sc.) degree in Northern Environmental and Conservation Sciences (ENCS), with a major in Northern Systems.

-The Northern ENCS curriculum offered at YC integrates natural and social sciences as related to issues such as wildlife conservation, land use, resource management under modern treaties, energy, and global climate change, and includes significant northern and aboriginal studies content, reflecting the local environmental, economic, and social context.
+The ENCS curriculum offered at YC integrates natural and social sciences as related to issues such as:

+- wildlife conservation

+- land use

+- resource management under modern treaties

+- energy

+- global climate change

+- northern and aboriginal studies,

+- local environmental, economic and social context

 The program provides students with the knowledge and skills to understand environmental conditions and evaluate impacts on plants, soils, water and animals.
 The structure and function of ecosystems are explored as students learn to develop, assess and implement conservation and restoration measures for natural and managed ecosystems.